MohawkTSDB/mohawk/examples/README.md

 #### Tenant Header

 As previously stated all data is partitioned by tenant.
-MoHawk Metrics enforces this by allowing the Hawkular-Tenant HTTP header in requests.
+Mohawk Metrics enforces this by allowing the Hawkular-Tenant HTTP header in requests.
 The value of the header is the tenant id.
 We saw this already with the implicit tenant creation.

 Using the Hawkular-Tenant HTTP header in request: